 We siblings were growing teenagers and now getting more exposed to the darker life of the slums.
 My performance was not improving.
 My sister dropped out of school when she was in standard 8 and my younger brother left in standard 9.
 We also caught him drinking alcohol along with his friends when he was 13.
 It was devastating for us because he used to be good in studies and a topper at his school.

-Despite the adverse situations at home, I was trying hard to excel in my studies.
-My father oddly remained concerned about my studies and believed in my caliber.
+Despite the adverse situation at home, I was trying hard to excel in my studies.
+My father oddly remained concerned about my studies and believed in my calibre.
 He was upset when I passed 10th board exams only with 62%.
-I was luckily able to complete my ITI and keen to go out of town to complete university education.
+Luckily I was able to complete my ITI and became keen to go out of town to complete university education.
 I thought that my family members will become more responsible in my absence and I will be able to focus more on my studies by staying in a hostel.

 Thank you COVID-19